 P-doc = priority document OFF = Office of first filing OSF = Office of second filing

-9. The possibility of charging of fees by Patent Offices and the International Bureau is not covered in the draft framework provisions in Annex I, but will no doubt be considered by the Working Group.
+9. The possibility of charging of fees by Patent Offices and the International Bureau is not covered in the draft framework provisions, but will no doubt be considered by the Working Group.

 BACKGROUND